Army Paralegal Specialist – MOS 27D

 These soldiers perform duties similar to their civilian counterparts, assisting Army lawyers and law office staff with clerical duties, in addition to the responsibilities above.

 These soldiers provide legal and administrative support to unit commanders and staff.
-They're responsible for preparing and processing a variety of legal documents in support of courts-martial, non-judicial punishment, and other military justice and administrative law matters.
+They're responsible for preparing and processing a variety of legal documents in support of courts-martial, non-judicial punishment, Article 15 actions, and other military justice and administrative law matters.

 There are also numerous administrative duties for MOS 27D, including providing technical guidance to subordinates and maintaining law library files and records.
 These soldiers act in a capacity similar to civilian law clerks.

 Paralegal specialists in the Army take ten weeks of Basic Combat Training and ten weeks of Advanced Individual Training (AIT) at Fort Lee in Virginia.
-If you pursue this MOS, you'll learn legal terminology and research techniques, and how to prepare legal documents, Army judicial process and how to interview witnesses.
+If you pursue this MOS, you'll learn legal terminology and research techniques.
+You will also learn how to prepare legal documents and gain an understanding of the Army judicial process.
+Another sill you will acquire is how to interview witnesses.

 Qualifying for MOS 27D